curl/curl/docs/MANUAL.md

 For HTTP, you can get the header information (the same as `-I` would show) shown before the data by using `-i`/`--include`.
-Curl understands the `-D`/`--dump-header` option when getting files from both FTP and HTTP, and it will then store the headers in the specified file.
+Curl understands the `-D`/`--dump-header` option when getting files from both FTP and HTTP, and it then stores the headers in the specified file.

 Store the HTTP headers in a separate file (headers.txt in the example):